srinjoyc/fcl-docs/README.md

 ---

 # Types, Interfaces, and Definitions
+---

 ## `Builders`

 Builders are modular functions that can be coupled together with `fcl.send([...builders])` to create an [Interaction](##`Interactions`).
 The builders needed to create an interaction depend on the script or transaction that is being sent.

+---

 ## `Interactions`

-An interaction is a a template containing a valid string of Cadence code that either a script or a transaction.
+An interaction is a a template containing a valid string of Cadence code that is either a valid script or transaction.
 Please read the guide on [FCL Interactions](https://github.com/onflow/kitty-items/blob/master/web/src/hooks/use-current-user.hook.js).

+---

 ## `CurrentUserObject`
 | Key | Value Type | Default | Description |